EdwardMarecos/Dungeon-Explorer/README.md

-# DungeonExplorer
+# Dungeon Explorer

-**DungeonExplorer** is a 2D dungeon-crawling adventure game where players navigate procedurally generated dungeons, defeat enemies, collect loot, and save their progress.
+**Dungeon Explorer** is a 2D dungeon-crawling adventure game where players navigate procedurally generated dungeons, defeat enemies, collect loot, and save their progress.
 The game incorporates user authentication and cloud-based data storage, allowing players to track achievements and compete on leaderboards.

 ## Features
 - Procedurally generated dungeons for unique gameplay experiences.